jessepav/lacygoill-wiki-backup/vim/compiler.md

     File "/usr/lib/python2.2/unittest.py", line 286, in

-Indeed, when the first line beginning with 'File' will be parsed, it won't match the `%C` format, because Vim won't  have found a beginning of multi-line message yet.
+Indeed, when the first line beginning with 'File' will be parsed, it won't match the `%C` format,  because Vim won't have found a  beginning of multiline message yet.
 So, it will be matched by the `%A` format instead.
-OTOH, the  2nd line beginning  with 'File' will be  matched by the  `%C` format, because at  that point in  time, Vim WILL have  found a beginning  of multi-line message.
+OTOH, the  2nd line beginning  with 'File' will be  matched by the  `%C` format, because at  that point  in time, Vim  WILL have found  a beginning  of multiline message.